topicfly/topicfly-site/source/_posts/classify-mnist-digits-keras.md

 <img src="/classify-mnist-digits-keras/keras-fit.png" />

 All this data is helpful because when I'm training my model I want the loss to be as close to zero as possible and accuracy close to `1.0` (100%).
-Also it displays how much time each epoch and step took (50s aprox per epoch).
+Also it displays how much time each epoch and step took (50s approx per epoch).

-I have assigned the `fit` returned value to `history` variable, since I'm going to print a nice ploits in the further section.
+I have assigned the `fit` returned value to `history` variable, since I'm going to print a nice plots in the further section.

 ## Evaluate model